For example, you can use PARENT to see which quarter a month belongs to.

 In Polaris, the parent of Years within the Time list is All Periods.

-In the Classic Engine, the parent of Years is Years.
+In the Classic Engine, All Periods has a time scale of Years, which means Years is the parent of Years.

 Related Anaplan functions